 The Northern Short Story Festival (NSSF) is the North’s only festival dedicated to celebrating and championing the short story.
 We are Saboteur Award winners.
 Remembering Oluwale won Best Anthology in the Saboteur Awards 2017.
+In 2021 our This New North anthology was shortlisted for Best Anthology in the Saboteur Awards.
 Graduates from the Northern Short Story Festival Academy have gone on to have work produced by the BBC, appear in Best of British Fantasy Short Fiction, win the Lucy Cavendish Prize, and many other accolades.

 We are part of the Leeds Big Bookend.